States Ban the Bag: Delaware Ditches Disposable Plastic Bags

 Bag Ban Details

 Delaware’s bag ban will begin on January 1, 2021.
 The law only prohibits single-use plastic shopping bags.
-Paper bags are not impacted by the ban.
+The ban does not impact paper bags.
 The ban specifically aims to ban bags handed out at large stores.
-Retail establishments that have 7,000 square feet or more will be impacted by the ban.
-Stores that have three or more locations in Delaware, with at least 3,000 square feet at each location will also be banned from handing out single-use plastic bags.
+The ban will impact retail establishments that have 7,000 square feet or more.
+Stores that have three or more locations in Delaware, with at least 3,000 square feet at each location, will also be banned from handing out single-use plastic bags.